 Google Maps APIs error: UnauthorizedURLForClientIdMapError ...
 Your site URL to be authorized: http://www.example.com/stores/find?zip-94043

 For help on finding the error messages, see the section on checking errors in your browser.

 Finding the common pattern

-To be sure that the whole application will be able to load the Maps APIs using your client ID, you need to find a common pattern across all the URLs the application uses and authorize a URL that represents this pattern, following the rules explained in Registering authorized URLs.
+To be sure that the whole application will be able to load the Google Maps APIs using your client ID, you need to find a common pattern across all the URLs the application uses and authorize a URL that represents this pattern, following the rules explained in the developer's guide.